 Understanding the Oxford shoe is essential for the modern-day gentleman.
-These days, the term is often thrown around to describe any style of dress shoe.
-However, the term specifically refers to a particularly type of construction.
+Yet, the term “oxford” is often used to describe any style of dress shoe, when it should only be used to refer to a particular design within the realm of formal footwear.

-Therefore, knowing what they are and how to wear them is fundamental for dressing for the right occasion.
-In this guide, we’ll cover everything you need to know about Oxford shoes such as:
+Therefore, knowing what Oxford shoes are and how to wear them is fundamental for dressing for the right occasion.
+In this guide, we’ll cover everything you need to know about Oxford shoes including:

 Use the links above to jump ahead or scroll down to read it all!